fedeizzo/camera-pose-estimation/README.md

 ```
 Where:
 - `imgs` folder contains all frames;
-- `processed_dataset` folder contains the dataset processed with the absolute pose dataset (this are actually generated during the first training and testing procedure: see model section for more information);
+- `processed_dataset` folder contains the dataset processed with the absolute pose dataset (these are actually generated during the first training and testing procedure: see model section for more information);
-- `workspace/` contains cloud point models created by Colmap;
+- `workspace/` contains cloud point models created by COLMAP;
-- `points3D.csv` contains all features extracted by Colmap;
+- `points3D.csv` contains all features extracted by COLMAP;
-- `positions.csv` contains all camera poses extracted by Colmap;
+- `positions.csv` contains all camera poses extracted by COLMAP;
 - `train.csv`, `validation.csv` and `test.csv` are files created with the split scripts.

 ## Dashboard
-The dashboard is built with `FastAPI`, and it allows users to interct with the final model through a web-based *Bootstrap* dashboard.
+The dashboard is built with `FastAPI`, and it allows users to interact with the final model through a web-based *Bootstrap* dashboard.
 The dashboard can show the model predictions in three different ways:

 * raw model output displayed through an alert;
 * raw model output shown in the floor map;